What does a Data Manager do?

 Data Manager Job Description Sample

 We are seeking a skilled Data Manager to oversee our data operations, ensuring data integrity, security, and accessibility.
-The ideal candidate will manage data systems, implement data governance policies, and collaborate with various departments to optimize data usage.
+The ideal candidate will be responsible for managing data systems, implementing data governance policies, and collaborating with various departments to optimize data usage.

 Responsibilities:

-- Develop and implement data governance policies and procedures to ensure compliance with data management standards.
+- Develop and implement data management policies and procedures.

 Qualifications